A midwife, from south Wales, Amanda is currently on secondment working in clinical governance due to the COVID-19 pandemic.

 I’m in a much better place than last year and I know without a doubt that’s due to the support from Jon and the Spring programme.
 I cannot thank him and the service enough.

 We’d like to thank Amanda for sharing such an honest account of her experiences.

-Health for Health Professionals Wales offers access to mental health support for all NHS Wales employees, students and volunteers.
+Canopi offers access to mental health support for all health and social care workers in Wales.